siennathesane/pleiades/docs/rfcs/GUIDE.md

 - Questions about the change:

-    - What components in CockroachDB need to change?
+    - What components in Pleiades need to change?
 How do they change?

       This section outlines the implementation strategy: for each component affected, outline how it is changed.